shekelboi/EcommerceDatabase/Readme.md

 The `Documentation` folder contains an image of the ER diagram of the DB schema and an editable `.drawio` file, which can be updated on [draw.io](https://app.diagrams.net/), in case the schema changes.

+## How To Recreate The Database

+Run the `provisioner.cmd` file.
+You will need to enter the password for the `postgres` user then the `shopadmin` user (this can be adjusted in the `User Creation.sql` script).

+The user, the database and the entities are created.

 ## Scripts

 SQL scripts in order of execution.